 Another major pilgrimage site, Kushinagar is the place where the Buddha attained Parinirvana (nirvana after death).
 The Buddha breathed his last here.
 The site is mainly visited not by regular tourists but devout Buddhist followers and monks.

 The Parinirvana Stupa has the reclining statue of ‘dying Buddha’, Ramabhar Stupa which is the cremation site of the Buddha and Matha Kuar Shrine which has a giant statue of the Buddha.

 - Where: Near Gorakhpur, Uttar Pradesh

 An ancient city, one of the largest during the Buddha’s lifetime is a significant pilgrimage site for Buddhists or lay travellers.
-Buddha spent most of time after enlightenment in Shravasti.
+Buddha spent most of the time after enlightenment in Shravasti.

-The Twin Miracle were said to have occurred here, where the Buddha emitted flames from the upper part of his body and water from the lower.
+The Twin Miracle was said to have occurred here, where the Buddha emitted flames from the upper part of his body and water from the lower.
 Places of interest are Jetavana Monastery, Anathapindika and Angulimala Stupas and Anandabodhi Tree.

 - Where: Near West Rapti River, Uttar Pradesh